-As the Ranking Member of the Energy & Commerce Subcommittee on Health, Congressman Pallone believes that all Americans should have access to high-quality, affordable health care and fights for legislation that will help achieve these goals.
+As the Ranking Member of the Energy & Commerce Committee, Congressman Pallone believes that all Americans should have access to high-quality, affordable health care and fights for legislation that will help achieve these goals.

 The Affordable Care Act, or the health care reform law, is a major step towards expanding coverage, lowering health care costs and protecting patients from insurance company abuses.

-In addition, Congressman Pallone uses his leadership role on the Health Subcommittee to bring drugs to market faster, make our food system safer, and support work that will advance public health.
+In addition, Congressman Pallone uses his leadership role on the Committee to bring drugs to market faster, make our food system safer, and support work that will advance public health.
 He is particularly passionate about efforts to improve health outcomes for children.

 Affordable Care Act